 Otherwise known as the major scale.

 You read that right!
 The major scale itself is a mode, and it’s alternately called the Ionian mode.
-Like all other modes, it has a distinctive tone-semitone pattern, as discussed above, and this pattern gives the mode its characteristic sound:
+Like all other modes, the major scale or Ionian mode has a distinctive tone-semitone pattern, as discussed above, and this pattern gives the mode its characteristic sound.
+The C major can also be called the C Ionian scale – the two names are interchangeable.

 As goes almost without saying, the Ionian mode sounds bright and happy.
 Listen to Bach’s “Jesu, Joy of Man’s Desiring”: